darwino/darwino-documentation/Developer Guide/Appendix 3. The Query Language.md

 Behind the scenes, Darwino constructs a SQL query that uses the database's native aggregation operators.
 This is good in terms of efficiency: the document selection, value extraction, and aggregation is done server-side using efficient SQL statements.
 The database does the work.

 ##Categorization
-Categorization is a means to organize documents in groups based on shared key values, determined by the ORDER BY clause.
+Categorization is a means to organize documents in groups based on shared key values, determined by the orderBy() of a cursor, in the Darwino API.
 Categorization is completely dynamic; being based on the sort order, which is not fixed, categorization can be calculated on the fly.

 Categorization adds entries to the result to define the categories.
 If an entry has a "category" value of true, then it is not a document... it is a category entry.
 The "categoryCount" value, a number, contains the level of categorization for the entry in a multi-category result: top level would be categoryLevel of 1, the next level down would be categoryLevel of 2, and so on.

-The .categories(int nCat) method takes as its parameter the number of category levels to apply.
+The .categories(int nCat) method takes as its parameter the number of category levels to apply, based on the orderBy() fields.

 When categorizing, it is possible to request that the documents not be extracted in the cursor; in this case, the result will consist only of the categories.
-This is equivalent to "GROUP BY" in SQL.

 Another option is to extract categories while skipping the highest level categories.
 For example, extract two categories, but start at the second-level category, returning levels two and three.